LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 * Many software pieces have defined configuration standards provided by [CIS benchmarks](https://www.cisecurity.org).
 * Configuration standards can be enforced by automated software (e.g. [CoGuard](https://www.coguard.io))
-* An example for monitoring software is the [ELK stack](https://www.elastic.co/elastic-stack/).
-A very common centralized dashboard is [Grafana](https://grafana.com).

 <div class="info">
 **Links to Risks:**